tytydraco/yessleep/out/An_exhibit_from_my_museum_went_missing_It_brought_something_back.md

 The Spear of Caesar was recaptured only a thousand kilometers from the Museum.
 I was not informed of this action until 3 days after.
 It seems this folder was why.

-Its path was rather complicated.
 It did not cause many casualties.
 One thousand deaths is trivial for the Spear.

 The trail it left in its wake was not a simple line; it was writing something.